Education Research Current About VU Amsterdam NL

 When you want to hire an international student assistant, there are a number of practical things to consider.
 For example, the student assistant may need a work permit before he or she can start working at VU Amsterdam.
 The International Office is happy to help arrange these formalities.

-2. As soon as the student assistant has a non-Dutch nationality, the International Office is offered as an actor in the E-HRM process flow.
+3. As soon as the student assistant has a non-Dutch nationality, the International Office becomes an actor in the onboarding process.

-3. If the student assistant comes from outside the European Union, a work permit (TWV) is required.
-The International Office will approach the person concerned with information and take care of the application.
+4. If the student assistant comes from outside the European Union, a work permit (TWV) is required.
+The International Office will approach the student concerned with the relevant information and take care of the application.

 Points of attention when applying for a work permit:

-• A student assistant may work a maximum of ten hours per week (or full-time during the months of June, July and August).
+• A student assistant may work a maximum of sixteen hours (16) per week, or full-time (38 or 40 hours per week) during the summer months of June, July and August.
+Please note this choice can only be made once per year.

 • A work permit is only issued for the duration of the academic year.